 Considering the technical limitations of the side-scan sonar used in 2011, what level of detail and resolution can a modern underwater LiDAR scanner achieve to discern whether the Baltic Anomaly is a natural geological formation or an artificial structure?

-(PS: If you dig at a site and find a USB, don't plug it in: it could be malware from the Romans.)
+(PS: If you dig at a site and find a USB drive, don't plug it in: it could be Roman malware.)